kunigami/kunigami.github.io/_books/moorish-spain.md

 ### Almohads

 Ibn Tumart was a Muslim Berber religious scholar and founded a movement as a reaction to a flailing Almoravids.
-His followers were known as al-Muwwahidun, from which Almohad is named.
+His followers were known as al-Muwwahidun (people who believe in one god), from which Almohad is named.
 One of this followers, Adb al-Mu’min, founded the Almohad dynasty and started by defeating the Almoravids in Morocco.

-The Almohads transferred the capital from Córdoba to Seville and they built a mosque there in 1198.
-The Seville's cathedral was eventually built into its place but the minaret still stands as the Giralda tower.
+The Almohads transferred the capital from Córdoba to Seville and built a mosque there in 1198.
+The Seville's cathedral was eventually built in its place but the minaret still stands as the Giralda tower.

 <figure class="center_children">
   <img src="{{resources_path_books}}/giralda.jpg" alt="See caption" />